City of El-Fayoum Travel Guide

 The History of Karanis

-The Fayoum received a lot of care during the Ptolemaic era, especially in economic and agricultural aspects.
+The Fayoum received much care during the Ptolemaic era, especially in economic and agricultural aspects.
 Ptolemy II worked on the reclamation of the land and on drying the water of the Qarun Lake that drowned the area around it.
-Because of this, many new villages were established in the region like Dimeh Al Siba to the North of Qarun Lake, Senorus, Tersa, Qasr Qarun, and Karanis.
+Because of this, many new villages were established in the region, like Dimeh Al Siba to the North of Qarun Lake, Senorus, Tersa, Qasr Qarun, and Karanis.

-During the Roman era, the Fayoum region witnessed a period of prosperity that lasted for two centuries and resulted in a huge positive transformation to the villages of the region and Karanis among them.
-However, all of this ended in the third century AD when taxes increased and the morals of the people decreased.
-The inhabitants of Karanis started to leave the village and step by step Karanis was abandoned in the fifth century AD.
+During the Roman era, the Fayoum region witnessed a period of prosperity that lasted for two centuries and resulted in a substantial positive transformation to the area's villages and Karanis.
+However, all of this ended in the third century AD when taxes increased, and the people's morals decreased.
+The inhabitants of Karanis started to leave the village, and step by step, Karanis was abandoned in the fifth century AD.

 The city's center consists of the ruins of two temples dedicated to the crocodile god of Sobek.
-There are also a large number of houses, a Roman bath, and the necropolis of the city is located to the North.
+There are also many houses, a Roman bath, and the city's cemetery is located to the North.

-In the location of the ruins of Karanis, there is the Kom Aushim Museum which displays the findings of archeologists.
-The collection includes some glass, pots, and pottery, women's artificial heads that were used as models to try different haircuts, two of the famous Fayoum wooden portraits, and a big number many other findings.
+In the location of the ruins of Karanis, there is the Kom Aushim Museum, which displays the findings of archeologists.
+The collection includes some glass, pots, and pottery, women's artificial heads used as models to try different haircuts, two famous Fayoum wooden portraits, and many other findings.

 Karanis (Kom Oushim)

-Karanis (Kom Oushim) is situated 30km north of the city of El-Fayoum.
-In old Greek documents, this region was called Karanis and contained 2 temples in the north and another in the south, both dating back to the Ptolemaic Period, as well as some cisterns, public baths, and houses.
-The Kelsey Museum houses more than 45,000 objects from Karanis, but this does not include all of the finds.
+Karanis (Kom Oushim) is situated 30km north of El-Fayoum.
+In old Greek documents, this region was called Karanis and contained two temples in the north and another in the south, dating back to the Ptolemaic Period, as well as some cisterns, public baths, and houses.
+The Kelsey Museum houses more than 45,000 objects from Karanis, but this only includes some of the finds.
 The University of Michigan, between 1924 and 1935, excavated this Greco-Roman site, dividing the artifacts with The Egyptian Government when the excavations were finished.
-Next, to the two Temples, there is a modern museum, which also exhibits some of the finds.
+Next to the two Temples is a modern museum, which exhibits some of the finds.

-The plan of the 2 temples is similar to the plan of all the Ancient Egyptian Temples of the New Kingdom with the same elements, the only difference is that the 2 Temples of Karanis contain offering tables (Altars) and burials for the mummies of the crocodile, which was the sacred animal symbolizing the God Sobek.
-Each Temple consists of a pylon and 3 small halls, then the sanctuary.
-To the western side, at the front of the temple, there is an aquarium, which was dedicated to the followers of the crocodiles.
-They were constructed during the reign of Emperor Nero but restored during the reign of the Emperor Commodes.
+The plan of the two temples is similar to the method of all the Ancient Egyptian Temples of the New Kingdom with the same elements; the only difference is that the 2 Temples of Karanis contain offering tables (Altars) and burials for the mummies of the crocodile, which was the sacred animal symbolizing the God Sobek.
+Each Temple has a tower, three small halls, and a sanctuary.
+To the western side, at the front of the Temple, there is an aquarium dedicated to the crocodiles' followers.
+They were constructed during the reign of Emperor Nero but restored during the power of the Emperor Commodes.
 Like the southern Temple, the northern one was consecrated for the cult of Sobek but also to other deities such as Amon, Serapes, Zeus, etc.

 The Pyramid of Hawara (The Labyrinth)

-The bizarre-looking pyramid of Hawara was built by King Amenemhat III during the reign of the 12th dynasty, nine kilometers to the South East of the modern city of Fayoum today.
+King Amenemhat III built the bizarre-looking pyramid of Hawara during the reign of the 12th dynasty, nine kilometers to the southeast of the modern city of Fayoum today.

 The history and description of the Pyramid of Hawara

 Amenemhat III was the sixth king of the 12th dynasty.
 He ruled from 1860 BC to 1814 BC.
-This king had a special interest in the area of the Fayoum and this was why he chose this spot to build this pyramid to serve as his tomb after his death.
+This king had a particular interest in the area of the Fayoum, so he chose this spot to build this pyramid to serve as his tomb after his death.

-The Pyramid of Hawara was built out of mud bricks and was coated with limestone and maybe this is why it was called the black pyramid.
-Its 58 meters tall and the length of its sides is around 100 meters.
+The Pyramid of Hawara was built out of mud bricks and was coated with limestone, and maybe this is why it was called the black pyramid.
+It is 58 meters tall, and the length of its sides is around 100 meters.

-The burial chamber of the pyramid of Hawara was made out of one huge block of Quartz stone that weighed more than 110 tons.
-And although the burial chamber didn't have a door, the thieves were able to enter it and steal most of its contents.
+The burial chamber of the pyramid of Hawara was made out of one massive block of Quartz stone that weighed more than 110 tons.
+Although the burial chamber had no door, the thieves could enter it and steal most of its contents.

-The design of the base of the pyramid is quite complicated and it was perhaps influenced by the design of the great ancient step pyramid of Djoser.
-The first thing that Amenemhat III did that was different from the prior kings is that he made the entrance of the pyramid on its Southern side, instead of the north side was chosen by all the kings that built pyramids before him.
+The design of the pyramid's base is quite complicated and influenced by the method of Djoser's great ancient step pyramid.
+The first thing that Amenemhat III did that was different from the prior kings is that he made the pyramid's entrance on its Southern side instead of the north side, chosen by all the kings that built pyramids before him.

-To mislead thieves, Amenemhat III constructed a set of stairs that leads to a room that appeared to be the burial chamber, while the actual burial chamber was entered through an opening in the ground that was covered with a huge stone that weighed 45 tons.
+To mislead thieves, Amenemhat III constructed a set of stairs that led to a room that appeared to be the burial chamber.
+In contrast, the burial chamber was entered through an opening in the ground covered with a vast stone weighing 45 tons.

-The burial chamber was carved inside a huge stone first in a rectangular shape.
-A huge rock was put inside the hollow area of the rectangular-shaped stone to construct a room that had four walls, each wall was half a meter thick, the length of the room was 7 meters and its width was 2 meters and a half.
+The burial chamber was carved inside a considerable stone first in a rectangular shape.
+A huge rock was put inside the hollow area of the rectangular-shaped stone to construct a room with four walls; each wall was half a meter thick, the room length was 7 meters, and its width was 2 meters and a half.

 The pyramid of Hawara is quite distinctive in its shape and its design.
-This monument is worth going to, especially since it is located near the city of Fayoum.
+This monument is worth visiting, especially since it is near Fayoum.

 The Pyramid of EL-Lahun: